TeddyTuresky/BrainMorphometry_DiminishedGrowth_BEANstudy_2021/README.md

 Raw images were first converted from dicom to nifti format, then inspected for artifacts.
 Analyses of remaining images (available in BIDS format here: insert link) relied predominantly on Mindboggle software (Klein et al., 2017), which was run in a Docker container according to the "Run one command" instructions here: https://mindboggle.info/.

-Following outputs were analyzed:
+Following outputs (from subdirectories of mindboggle123_output > mindboggled > $sub-n) were analyzed:

     .
-    ├──Volumes generated with ANTS and FreeSurfer using FreeSurfer labels       <-- mindboggle123_output > mindboggled > $sub-n > labels > freesurfer_wmparc_labels_in_hybrid_graywhite.nii.gz
+    ├── freesurfer_wmparc_labels_in_hybrid_graywhite.nii.gz      <-- Volumes generated with ANTS and FreeSurfer using FreeSurfer labels
-    ├──Surface-based measures       <-- mindboggle123_output > mindboggled > $sub-n > tables > label_shapes.csv
+    ├── label_shapes.csv                                         <-- Surface-based measures

-As the surface-based measures we analyzed were originally output as 31 (cortical area) x 100 (surface-based measure) spreadsheets, in relatively distant subdirectories, we first consolidated all "*.csv" files into one directory as $sub-n_label_shapes.csv, then submitted them to the python code consolidateShapes.ipynb to further consolidate measures of interest (area, cortical thickness (mean), travel depth (mean), mean curvature (mean).
+As the surface-based measures we analyzed were originally output as 31 (cortical area) x 100 (surface-based measure) spreadsheets, in relatively distant subdirectories, we first consolidated all *.csv files into one directory as $sub-n_label_shapes.csv, then submitted them to the python code consolidateShapes.ipynb to further consolidate measures of interest (area, cortical thickness (mean), travel depth (mean), mean curvature (mean).

-The following outline details subsequent analysis steps:
+For statistical analyses, the following code was used:

+    .
+    ├── anthroSemiPart.m                                        <-- Matlab function for semi-partial correlations
+    ├── anthroMeds.R                                            <-- R script for mediation analyses.
+Requires input of *.csv file of measures

+For visualizations, the following code was used:

+    .
+    ├── anthroMeds.R                                            <-- R script for rendering brain maps of areas significant in semi-partial correlation analyses
+    ├── anthroMeds.R                                            <-- R script for rendering brain maps of areas significant in the mediation analyses

+For questions, please contact theodore_turesky(at)gse.harvard.edu